Life At The Bar: Life as a senior-junior and my journey to the bar – a discussion with Helen Evans and Anthony Jones

 Our barristers have a strong reputation for commercial litigation, professional negligence, construction, costs litigation, professional discipline, financial services, insurance work, international arbitration, sports law and public law.
 Our aim is to recruit four new tenants each year and it is our express intention, wherever possible, to source those tenants from our own 12 month pupils.
 As it is our hope and ambition that each of our pupils should reach the required objective standard for tenancy, it follows that our general recruitment practice is to select an average of four 12 month pupils each year.
 We do not stream our pupils and each has an equal prospect of securing a tenancy.

-The total annual award is £85,000, of which £7,500 is paid immediately upon acceptance of the offer and a further £17,500 can be drawn down during the BPTC year.
+The total annual award is £90,000 (for pupillage commencing 2026), of which £10,000 is paid immediately upon acceptance of the offer and a further £20,000 can be drawn down during the BPTC year.
 Pupils are allowed to keep any earnings from their second 6 months.

 Successful candidates for pupillage must demonstrate the ability and motivation to succeed in the areas of work our members specialise in.